FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 ```

-If we now execute the `npm run lint` command we can see that [ESLint](https://eslint.org/) is being executed.
+If we now run the `npm run lint` command we can see that [ESLint](https://eslint.org/) is being run.

 ![Screenshot of console executing eslint](https://cdn.offering.solutions/img/articles/2021-09-30/2.jpg)

 ## Speeding up the process

-In a project I found the speed of ESLint pretty slow so I searched around and found the recommendation to introduce a special `tsconfig.eslint.json` extending the normal `tsconfig.json` and only including the ts files.
+In a project I found the speed of ESLint pretty slow so I searched around and found the recommendation to introduce a separate `tsconfig.eslint.json` extending the normal `tsconfig.json` and only including the ts files.

 `tsconfig.eslint.json`